Official: Venezuelan general arrested in assassination plot

-CARACAS, Venezuela (AP) — The investigation into an assassination attempt on Venezuela’s President Nicolas Maduro using drones has widened to include the arrest of two high-ranking military officers, the nation’s to prosecutors said Tuesday.
+CARACAS, Venezuela (AP) — The investigation into an assassination attempt on Venezuela’s President Nicolas Maduro using drones has widened to include the arrest of two high-ranking military officers, the nation’s top prosecutor said Tuesday.

 “There are 14 detainees who have been presented and charged before the criminal courts,” he said.